Economy of the United Arab Emirates: Foreign trade

 On one hand, the United Arab Emirates managed in 2013 to export 17 bn USD services exported in 2013 dominated by travel (67.13%), transportation (28.13%), Government services (4.74%).
 On the other hand, it imported 63.9 bn USD of services imported services dominated by transportation (70.68%), travel (27.70%) and government services (1.62%).

-In September 2021, the UAE announced its plans to aggravate its trade ties with other economies, particularly in Asia and Africa.
-The country indicated that it was looking for inward foreign investments of around $150 billion in the next nine years, that is, by 2030.
-The Emirates aimed to be one of the world’s ten biggest investment nations.
-However, it had to face strong competition from its neighbor, Saudi Arabia, creating a broader gap in the once-assumed alliance between the two countries.
-The Emirati minister of state for foreign trade said, “Let the Saudis increase the competition.
-It means the pie is going to be bigger and having a bigger pie means that the UAE share out of this pie is going to be bigger.”
+In September 2021, the UAE announced plans to increase trade ties with other economies, particularly in Asia and Africa.
+The country indicated that it was seeking inward foreign investments of around $150 billion in the next nine years, that is, by 2030.
+The UAE aimed to be one of the world's ten largest investment destinations.
+However, it faced strong competition from its neighbor, Saudi Arabia, creating a broader gap in the once-assumed alliance between the two countries.
+The Emirati minister of state for foreign trade said, "Let the Saudis increase the competition.
+It means the pie is going to be bigger and having a bigger pie means that the UAE share out of this pie is going to be bigger."

+The EU identified that Emirati firms were involved in the direct trade of weapon components to Russia.
+EU sanctions targeted two UAE-based companies, I Jet Global and Success Aviation Services, which were exporting dual-use goods.
+The EU warned that countries that will be used for Russia's benefit could face a total ban on imports from the EU military and high tech kit.
+Furthermore, a trade war with the UAE was expected, if it continued trade with Russia.

+The United Arab Emirates has introduced significant changes to its regulations concerning the promotion and distribution of foreign investment funds within the country.
+As part of these changes, encapsulated in several decisions by the Securities and Commodities Authority, foreign-owned funds can no longer directly advertise or distribute units publicly in the UAE.
+Instead, these activities are confined to private distribution aimed at Professional Investors and/or Market Counterparties.
+This shift signifies a strategic move to tighten the circumstances under which foreign funds can interact with UAE-based investors, particularly Retail Customers and Professional Investors, underscoring a push towards a more regulated investment environment.